 Machine learning works best at the data layer

 Most applications access data from a database, and databases generally support a broad range of analytical or statistical functions to provide powerful analysis in an efficient manner for the overlying application.
 Why not also facilitate machine learning where the data actually lives, and offer a simple, common way to perform machine learning predictions with, for example, SQL commands?
-Here is a nice example of how it works using MariaDB: https://mindsdb.com/blog/ai-tables-in-mariadb/
+Here is a nice example of how Machine Learning works inside MariaDB:

 TL:DR – install MindsDB, enable